 And here’s Lindsay Price again… I think this is definitely getting into the “too blonde” territory.
 The condition of her hair doesn’t look great here.

-So definitely be careful with the lighter shades: not only do you risk the dreaded brassiness, but too light of a tone on Asian skin can also wash out your skin tone.
+All of this is to say: lighter shades are awesome, but proceed with caution.
+Not only do you risk the dreaded brassiness, but too light of a tone on Asian skin can also wash out your skin tone.

-When you’re picking the shade itself, you want to stay away from cool colours: anything with blue, green or violet undertones.
-Instead, because Asian skin has golden tones, you want WARMTH.
+Stay away from cool colours—anything with blue, green or violet undertones.
+Because Asian skin has golden tones, you want WARMTH.
 “Asian women tend to have golden skin tones, so they look best with warm shades like golds, coppers and reds,” says Luis.
 “Your safest bet is to choose a warm tone in the gold or caramel range.”

-Solution number two: a new product you might want to try is the brand new Nice ‘n Easy Color Blend Foam from Clairol (which we’ve been talking up here and here lately).
-Because it’s a foam, the formula gives you “more product volume, and [it's] easier to spread,” says Luis.
+Because it’s a foam, the formula gives you “more product volume, and it’s easier to spread,” says Luis.
 “These two factors combine to help ensure that the hair is completely covered and saturated with colour.”

-And another tip: Even though Asian hair is actually pretty resilient, according to Luis (even with colour, it doesn’t dry out as easily as other hair types), make sure to use a good conditioning treatment after colouring.
+Pro tip #2: Asian hair is pretty resilient (even with colour, it doesn’t dry out as easily as other hair types), but you should still make sure to use a good conditioning treatment after colouring.
 The best ones come in your box of hair colour, such as the ColorSeal Gloss in Nice ‘n Easy.

-Somewhat less exciting but also less risky is to simply enhance your Asian hair with a SOOPER close colour match.
+Somewhat less exciting/trendy than going lighter or Ombré is enhancing your hair with a close colour match.
 “My personal favourite for Asians is natural shiny black or darkest brown,” says Luis.

 Think Olivia Munn: